taystantim/taylaportfolio/README.md

 variance is not drifting as much.
 As h increases the ACF decays to zero very quickly.
 Thus, the second difference has made the gas prices data stationary.

+The ARIMA model is a broader form of an ARMA model to include differencing.
+The data was differenced twice We know that d = 2 for the ARIMA(p,d,q).
+To choose values for p and q we inspect the ACF and the PACF of the doubly diffenced data.
+The ACF seems to cut off at lag 1 and the PACF seems to tail off which suggests an ARIMA(0, 2, 1) process see figure 3.
+Also, upon inspecting the PACF we might think that it cuts off at lag 5 and the ACF tails off which would suggest an ARIMA(5, 2, 0)process.

+Figure 3. decomposed time series

+From the decomposed plots there seems to be a yearly trend, thus a seasonal ARIMA model may be useful.
+The multiplicative seasonal ARIMA model contains the usual ARMA process and a seasonal component.
+Upon inspecting the ACF at the seasons it is cut off at lag 1s which implies that a season is 52 weeks or a year long.
+Looking at the PACF at the seasons, it is tailing off at lags 1s, 2s, 3s, 4s...
+Thus, I propose a SMA(1) P = 0 , Q = 1.
+Inspecting the lower lags of the ACF and PACF for the non-seasonal component, the ACF cuts off at lag 1 and the PACF tails off MA(1) within the seasons so p = 0, q = 1 for the dependence orders.
+Thus, I suggest the seasonal model ARIMA(0,1,1,)x(0,1,1)52 for the gas data